ether/etherpad-lite/doc/api/http_api.md

 All functions will also be available through a node module accessible from other node.js applications.

 ## API Methods

+The terms in the curved brackets are appended at the end of the request.
+The API method `deleteGroup(groupID)` in cURL it looks like:
+`curl "http:/pad.domain/api/<version>/deleteGroup?apikey=<API-key>&groupID=g.s8oes9dhwrvt0zif&"`

 ### Groups
 Pads can belong to a group.
 The padID of grouppads is starting with a groupID like g.asdfasdfasdfasdf$test